-An election serves as a trigger for the reappointment process or if the appointee resigns/ceases to be a member of the SDNPA or appointing Authority - Appointments must be confirmed if the member appointed has stood for re-election.
+An election serves as a trigger for the reappointment process or if the appointee resigns/ceases to be a member of the SDNPA or appointing Authority.
+Appointments must be confirmed if the member appointed has stood for re-election.
+Under the local choice functions this no longer has to be delegated to the Joint Strategic Committee for determination.

 The provisions in the Environment Act 1995 place certain restrictions on termination of membership.
-The effect of Para 2(5) of Schedule 7 to the Act is that a local authority-appointed member holds office with a National Park Authority until they cease to be a member of the appointing local authority, unless the appointing local authority terminates the appointment earlier in accordance with the provisions, in the Local Government and Housing Act 1989, requiring that appointments to committees and external bodies reflect the political balance of the appointing authority.
+The effect of Para 2(5) of Schedule 7 to the Act is that a local authority-appointed member holds office with a National Park Authority until they cease to be a member of the appointing local authority, unless the appointing local authority terminates the appointment earlier in accordance with the provisions, in the Local Government and Housing Act 1989, requiring that appointments to committees and external bodies reflect the political balance of the appointing authority